5. Commands

 }

-which does not get written to disk until the user saves it.
+This file does not get written to disk until the user saves it.

 This is found in Context.sublime-menu (context menu within an open file), creating the “Open Containing Folder…” option: